Hospital Records: Hospitality

 'Hospitality' is Hospital Records's event brand.
-Drum and bass events involving a set of artists from the label are often advertised as 'Hospitality' events, with events such as 'Hospitality Brixton'.
+Drum and bass events involving a set of artists from the label are often advertised as 'Hospitality' events, with events and festivals such as 'Hospitality Brixton', 'Hospitality In The Woods' & Hospitality 'On The Beach'.

 In 2014 Hospital Records celebrated its 18th birthday by revisiting some of the venues it had used for past Hospitality events.
 The first event took place at 02 complex in Greenwich, London.
 This was formerly the Matter nightclub.
 On 4 May Hospitality visited Heaven near Charing Cross station in central London.

 In 2017, the label turned 21, a milestone marked by the release of a 'best of' compilation album featuring a selection of tracks produced by the label during its lifetime.
 Named 'We are 21', the album was released as a precursor to a year of planned events celebrating the breadth and variety of the entire drum and bass spectrum.
 These include the follow-up to 2016's award-winning Hospitality in the Park festival in London's Finsbury Park, where a sold-out crowd of over 10,000 watched more than 100 artists performing across 5 stages in a single day.
 The festival marked a step into unknown territory for the label, is by far the largest Hospitality event ever planned.

 The day was later described by label boss Tony Colman (Aka London Elektricity) on his weekly podcast as, "One of the best days of my life."

 Hospitality in the Park 2017 set out to be even more ambitious.

 2,500 extra tickets were made available, taking the crowd capacity up to 12,500.
 Despite this, the event sold out once more.
 With many more performers than at even the record-breaking 2016 event – this time appearing in one of eight different arenas – the festival further broadened its already eclectic focus.
 Hospitality in the Park has returned for the following 2 years.